thrumatrix/one-remote-installer/README.md

 ## 📄 License

 This repository is for documentation and binary distribution only.
+Forking is not permitted for derivative work or redistribution.
 ONE Remote Installer is a **commercial product** and not open source.

 ---